open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 # flagd Provider E2E Test Infrastructure

-This directory contains end-to-end tests for the flagd OpenFeature provider, using the official flagd testbed for comprehensive integration testing.
+This directory contains end-to-end tests for the flagd OpenFeature provider, using the official flagd testbed for comprehensive integration testing with a modern testcontainers-based framework.

 ## Architecture Overview

+### Unified Test Framework Architecture

+This commit introduces a complete overhaul of the flagd E2E testing infrastructure, moving from basic integration tests to a comprehensive, reusable testing framework that supports all flagd resolver types with unified step definitions.

 ### Test Structure
-- **Step Definitions**: Located in `../../tests/flagd/pkg/integration/` - reusable Gherkin step implementations
+- **Step Definitions**: Located in `../../tests/flagd/testframework/` - reusable Gherkin step implementations with provider-agnostic design
 - **Test Runners**: Located in `./` - provider-specific test implementations that use the step definitions
 - **Gherkin Features**: Located in `./flagd-testbed/gherkin/` - official test scenarios from flagd testbed
+- **Debug Utilities**: Comprehensive debugging infrastructure with `FLAGD_E2E_DEBUG` support

-### Container-Based Testing
+### Container-Based Testing with Testcontainers

 All tests use the `ghcr.io/open-feature/flagd-testbed` container which includes:
 - **flagd server** - The actual flagd implementation
 - **Launchpad API** - Test control interface for managing flagd lifecycle and configuration
 - **Test Data** - Pre-configured flag definitions for various test scenarios
+- **Multi-port support**: RPC (8013), InProcess (8015), Launchpad (8080), Health (8014)
+- **Version synchronization**: Automatic testbed version detection from submodule

 ## Provider Types and Configuration